The Megabus network extends across the UK linking major towns and cities and extends into mainland Europe

 So what's the standard of service like?

 As with other forms of communal transport, that all depends on the number of people travelling.
-If there are not many passengers on the bus, you can spread out a bit more, and if you are on your own, you will have have the use of the seat next to you.
-When it's like this, I can rest my laptop computer on my small rucksack on the seat next to me, and get a huge amount of work done.
+If there are not many passengers on the bus, you have plenty of space.
+If the power sockets are working, I can plug in my MacBook Air computer and get lots of work done (including updating this article!).

-If the bus is crowded, then it's a different story, but the seats are of a reasonable size - bigger than most airline seats - so the trip should be comfortable.
-I can just about work with the laptop on my knees.
+If the bus is crowded, then you don't have so much space, but the seats are of a reasonable size - bigger than most airline seats - so the trip should be comfortable.

-There seems to be some lack of clarity about the intermediate stop.
+On one journey there seemed to be some lack of clarity about the intermediate stop.
 All Megabus services I've been on change drivers mid-journey.
-On one occasion, the driver getting off at Watford Gap on the M1 told the passengers in very direct language that this stop was only to change drivers and no one would be allowed off.
+On one occasion, the driver getting off at Watford Gap services on the M1 told the passengers in very direct language that this stop was only to change drivers and no one would be allowed off.

 On another journey, we stopped at Watford Gap and the driver cheerfully invited us to take a break for 20 minutes.